reduxjs/redux/docs/tutorials/fundamentals/part-5-ui-and-react.md

 ### Passing the Store with `Provider`

 Our components can now read state from the store, and dispatch actions to the store.
 However, we're still missing something.
 Where and how are the React-Redux hooks finding the right Redux store?
-A hook is just a function, so it can't automatically import a store from `store.js` by itself.
+A hook is a JS function, so it can't automatically import a store from `store.js` by itself.

 Instead, we have to specifically tell React-Redux what store we want to use in our components.
 We do this by **rendering a `<Provider>` component around our entire `<App>`, and passing the Redux store as a prop to `<Provider>`**.
 After we do this once, every component in the application will be able to access the Redux store if needs to.